acmepjz/turningpolyhedron/trunk/turningpolyhedron/readme.txt

 This is Turning Polyhedron, a 3D clone and enhancement to popular game Bloxorz.

-License under GNU GPLv3, see COPYING.
+License under GNU GPLv3 or above, see COPYING.

 === INSTALL ===